 “I am not bound to win, but I am bound to be true.
 I am not bound to succeed, but I am bound to live by the light that I have.
 I must stand with anybody that stands right, and stand with him while he is right, and part with him when he goes wrong.”
 Abraham Lincoln.

 If I fail to stand for what I believe I would fail to be who I think I am.
 When I act mindlessly, not mindfully, when acting selfishly not selflessly, and when my intentions are unwholesome, then I am not who I want to be.

 Who am I?
 Have not a clue.
 I no longer intend to let the armor around my heart remain there.
-I have been letting go of the pain of life’s encounters which close me, protect me and subvert me when I wish to love.
+I have been letting go of the pain of life’s encounters which closes me off to the sunlight of the spirit, creates the illusion it protects me and yet subverts me when I only wish to love.
 Breathing in I am mindful I am breathing in.
 I practice in meditation to be aware of the physical sensation of the breath, in and out.
-When I am fully mindful, meditating the sediment of mindlessness settles.
+When I am fully mindful, meditating, the sediment of mindlessness settles.
 There is then a clarity which I never had of this moment and all the pain of yesterday and the anxiety of tomorrow is dissolved.
 I am free to love my family and friends and even strangers without the rubbish of judgment and opinions I love attaching to.

 I do not have an answer by the way.
 But I think it a good question.
 I just came home from watching a movie called Instant Family with Mark Walhberg.
 It is about foster care and adoption and many of the problems associated with it.
 The movie is good in that it depicted areas of the foster care and adoption system and the obstacles.